QUESTIONS/ANSWERS FROM THE QUESTION FORUM

 By saying the unbeliever is sanctified by the believer, the Lord does not mean the unbeliever is saved because of the believer.
 Rather, he is saying the marriage is honored by God.
 The marriage is acknowledged by Him, is holy, and the believer can be blessed in it.
 Even though the circumstance was not the best, yet God could work in it for His glory and the betterment of those involved.
 In other words, there is no need to separate or be divorced.
 The idea is that the unbeliever will not contaminate the believer who lives by faith and trusts in the Lord.
 The believer, in such a case, is not infected by the unbeliever.
 A classic example is Timothy's mother, Eunice, who was married to a Greek.
 He was not a Christian, but Eunice maintained her faith and also raised Timothy in the faith (Acts 16:1-3; 2 Tim 1:5).

 By saying, "Otherwise your children would be unclean," the Lord is saying if the marriage was not pure, the children would not be pure.
 If it is pure, however, the children can advance beyond the condition of the unbelieving parent, becoming a believer like Timothy.
 This text does not mean the children of unbelieving parents are considered illegitimate.
 The passage is not meant to be a commentary on children born of unbelieving parents.
 Rather, it is intended to assure marriages with only one believing spouse that the marriage is sacred, and the children will be blessed.

-I need an in-depth answer to the following question.
+in-depth answer to the following question.
 Before judgment day, where do we go when we die?

 There is no in-depth answer to this question -- at least details are not provided that supply all of the answers.
 When those in Christ die, they are "absent from the body and present with the Lord" (2 Cor 5:8).
 The extent of that presence is not revealed.
 It is certainly a vast enhancement over our experience in this world.
 It is less than it will be following the resurrection of the dead.